-Chen-Wei Liao is a New York City based scenic designer origins from Taipei, Taiwan.
+Chen-Wei Liao is a New York City based scenic designer originating from Taipei, Taiwan.
 She received her B.A. in Drama and Theater from National Taiwan University and the M.F.A. in Scenic Design from Carnegie Mellon University.

 Chen-Wei has diverse experiences in theater, film and exhibition both in Asia and United States.
 Growing up in a bilingual and a multi-cultural environment, she is interested in observing and creating the connection between people, stories and space.